justgage/resume/README.md

 - Created a new van pool coordination system to replace a manual process
 - Created a Google Analytics adapter that worked in React and Ember
-- Presented 2 technical talks on functional programming principles
+- Presented two technical talks on functional programming principles

 ###Kyäni - Software Engineering Intern